junweihsu/TRACE/README.md

 Generates an index file used for coloring in VMD.

-For usage details, please refer to Section 2.4: Visualization with VMD.
+For usage details, please refer to [2.4 Visualization with VMD](#24-visualization-with-vmd) with VMD.

 ### 5.5 occupancy.txt